plainionist/plainionist.github.io/_posts/2022-09-23-Dependency-Governance-DotNet.md

 BUT

-Even if we assume the most disciplined team there are reasons why having good documentation is not enough, for example:
+... even if we assume the most disciplined team there are reasons why having good documentation is not enough, for example:

 - Mistakes happen, that's why writing down functional requirements is not enough - we write tests to verify our software.